DarkGhost010/Crackme-1/README.md

 Being able to solve this challenge, you ought to put the valid key to be accessed.

-I have as an hint .bin file take a took and try to understand it.
+ .bin file is given to take a took and analyze it, try to understand what happens.

 resources: